-1.1.1 Symbols

-Safety symbols
+1.2.1 Safety symbols

-Symbol Meaning ▲ DANGER A0011189-EN DANGER!
+Symbol Meaning A0011189-EN DANGER!
 This symbol alerts you to a dangerous situation.
 Failure to avoid this situation will result in serious or fatal injury.
 WARNING A0011190-EN WARNING!
 This symbol alerts you to a dangerous situation.
 Failure to avoid this situation can result in serious or fatal injury.
-CAUTION A0011191-EN result in minor or medium injury NOTICE A0011192-EN NOTICE!
+CAUTION A0011191-EN CAUTION!
+This symbol alerts you to a dangerous situation.
+Failure to avoid this situation can result in minor or medium injury.
+NOTICE A0011192-EN NOTICE!
 This symbol contains information on procedures and other facts which do not result in personal injury.

-Symbols for certain types of information and graphics
+1.2.2 Symbols for certain types of information and graphics